 - 1. Remove the underlap rib of the panel at a point that is inside the adjustment portion of the gable trim, making a straight cut the length of the panel (optimal 2" from gable edge). - 2.
 Apply adjustable strip as previously instructed. - 3.
-Test apply the panel to assure proper fit. - 4.
+Test apply the panel to make sure that the cut edge seats fully into the strip. - 4.
 Apply butyl tape and insert last panel into strip, making appropriate panel lap.